ElectricDrill/AstraHealthDocs/DocFx/MD/workflows/damage.md

 When you call `TakeDamage` on an `EntityHealth`, the raw damage amount you specify does not reach the entity's health pool directly.
 Instead, it passes through the **Damage Calculation Pipeline**: an ordered sequence of processing steps, each responsible for one aspect of the calculation — barriers, critical multipliers, modifiers, and defenses.
 Think of it as a production line: raw damage enters at the first station and is transformed by each step in turn; what exits the last step is what the entity actually loses from its health.

 The strength of this design is its configurability.
 Which steps are active, and in what order, is defined entirely by a `DamageCalculationStrategy` asset that you set up in the Inspector — no scripting required.
-Different entities can use different strategies: a boss might have its own pipeline featuring an extra final step that limits the incoming damage to a maximum value of 10% of the Max HP, while regular enemies fall back to the project-wide default.
+Different entities can use different strategies: a boss might have its own pipeline featuring an [ApplyDamageCapStep](#applydamagecapstep) as its final step — limiting incoming damage to at most 10% of the boss's max HP — while regular enemies fall back to the project-wide default.
 Strategies can also be swapped at runtime, enabling mechanics such as temporary invincibility phases or damage rules that change mid-encounter.

 Internally, the pipeline runs its steps sequentially on a shared state object and short-circuits the moment damage is marked as prevented: if a barrier fully absorbs the hit, or a modifier grants immunity, all remaining steps are skipped and the result is returned immediately.